That Drake & Kanye Album Is Coming Soon (& Here's Its Subject)

 But Drake's latest Instagram post puts doubts to rest.
 Let's check it out.

-No big whoop, another drop in the bucket of rumours.
-Except this time supermanager Scooter Braun weighed in to give those rumours a little goose.
+No big whoop, another drop in the bucket of rumors.
+Except this time supermanager Scooter Braun weighed in to give those rumors a little goose.

 Drake and Kanye West could be dropping a project soon.
 Check out @scooterbraun in the comments.
 There Goes The Neighborhood. 👀👀👀👀 pic.twitter.com/ggVC4kj0Ac— Drake Direct (@DrakeDirect_) November 7, 2016

 Ok, so what does it mean?
-Well, early speculation fuelled by a billboard bearing the logos of both artists' music labels is that the project will have something to do with Calabasas.
+Well, early speculation fueled by a billboard bearing the logos of both artists' music labels is that the project will have something to do with Calabasas.

-So a place of hidden glamour, of suburban despair, and of rich people leading complicated lives, basically.
+So a place of hidden glamor, of suburban despair, and of rich people leading complicated lives, basically.
 Sounds like the perfect place to inspire a collaboration between Drake and Kanye.

-So a place of hidden glamour, of suburban despair, and of rich people leading complicated lives, basically.
+So a place of hidden glamor, of suburban despair, and of rich people leading complicated lives, basically.
 Sounds like the perfect place to inspire a collaboration between Drake and Kanye.

 Advertisement